kikuchiyo/device_connection_en/direct_connection_overview.md

   </tr>
   <tr>
     <td>DEVICE_CONN</td>
-    <td>State of device communication.
+    <td>State of the device communication.
 Send string 0 when device is disconnected; send string 1 when device connection resumes.</td>
     <td>Optional</td>
   </tr>
 </table>

 **Note**: Each message is used to describe the data for a device instance.
-In each message, the value of device data point and communication state must carry at least one.
+In each message, the device data point and communication state must carry at least one value.

-Here is an example JSON message
+Here is an example JSON message:

 ```
 {